amiller68/Crypto/Proj1/part1.md

 **Mixed**
 - 7, 8, 19, 20 are suspected to all use the same key.
 They end in the same 5 numbers "627546" which was our hint.
-- 3, 4, 12, 17 are suspected to all use the same key.
+- 17 suspected to all use the same key.
 They end in the same 3 numbers "696" which was our hint.
 The above two groups could either be homophonic or vigenere.
 This is just a guess since the numbers don't give us too much insight.